mrange/PushStream6/BLOG.md

     s <- s + int64 i
 s
 ```

-This should be a reasonable efficient imperative version of the pipeline example.

 Then we define a bunch of benchmarks and compare them using [Benchmark.NET](https://benchmarkdotnet.org/).